arunpariyar/gopherguides-intro-to-go/week11/README.md

 ns.Stop()
 ```

-Here is an Implemention of the file based service
+Here is an Implementation of the file based service

 ```
 //create a new news serive